jasperlinthorst/reveal/README.md

 **reveal finish --order=chains reference.fasta draft.fasta**

-Have a look at the various parameters, especially: --maxgapsize, --minchainsum, --maxn and -m.
+Have a look at the various parameters, especially: --mineventsize, --minchainsum and -m.

 To obtain a graph-based representation that encodes the original as well as the 'transformed' genome as separate paths through a graph, use the --outputgraph option.
 Note that these graphs may contain cycles, but can still be used in subsequent alignments using REVEAL.
 Paths in the graph prefixed with an asterisk (\*) correspond to the original (non-transformed) input genomes, which are ignored by REVEAL during graph traversal and mainly function as a way to record structural events in a multi-genome alignment.
 By default, only the contigs in which a structural rearrangements was detected are output as a \*-path in order to save space.